 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Start with this basic butternut squash soup recipe and then use any of the variations and garnishes below.
 Spice it up using warm spices like cinnamon and nutmeg, or make it a spicy version with cayenne pepper and garlic.
 Throw a dollop of sour cream or cilantro as a garnish.
 These are just a few suggestions we've listed, or experiment and add your own flair—to create your own version of the perfect butternut squash soup.

-- 2 large butternut squash (about 4 1/2 pounds) or 4 pounds peeled and cubed butternut squash
+2 large butternut squash (about 4 1/2 pounds), or 4 pounds peeled and cubed

 2 medium onions